A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 Kasita

 Based in Austin, Texas, Kasita manufactures innovative, modern, and high-tech modular structures.
-Its tiny homes are designed to be as functional as aesthetically appealing.
+Its tiny homes are designed to be as functional as they are aesthetically appealing.

 These homes integrate technology to make life easier for the residents while also reducing their carbon footprint.
 In 2017, Kasita received the Austin AIA Design Award for its modular prototype.